TheSeaweedMonster/SeraphAsm/README.md

 Release date: N/A<br>
 Percentage of progress/completion: 40%<br>

+CURRENTLY SUPPORTS ASSEMBLING FOR X86!<br>
+The rest is under developed.
+For more information, keep reading.<br>

-Open to contributions (please give credit where due<br>
+I am open to contributions (please give credit where due,<br>
-if this has been forked or modified. thanks!)<br>
+if this has been forked or modified.
+Thanks!)<br>

 # Release Notes